Am I the Odd One? Exploring (In)Congruencies in the Realism of Avatars and Virtual Others in Virtual Reality

 \subsubsection{Virtual Human Plausibility}

-\cite{mal2022virtual} framed the subjective feeling of how reasonable and believable a virtual human appears to a user as virtual human plausibility arising from the congruence of its cues, eventually influencing a virtual human's appearance and behavior plausibility~(ABP) and perceived match with the VE~(MVE).
+\cite{mal2022virtual} framed the subjective feeling of how reasonable and believable a virtual human appears to a user as virtual human plausibility~(VHP) arising from the congruence of its cues, eventually influencing a virtual human's appearance and behavior plausibility~(ABP) and perceived match with the~VE~(MVE).
 We hypothesized the manipulation of virtual others’ realism and the self-avatar’s realism to lead to significantly higher scores in VHP for configurations of higher congruence (H1).
-Contrary to our hypotheses, we found no differences in the perceived plausibility of appearance and behavior among virtual others between realistic, mixed, and stylized configurations~(H1.1), homogeneous and mixed groups~(H1.2), or conditions with (in)congruent realism between self-avatars and virtual others (H1.3).
+Contrary to our hypothesis, we found no differences in the perceived plausibility of appearance and behavior among virtual others between realistic, mixed, and stylized configurations, homogeneous and mixed groups, or conditions with (in)congruent realism between self-avatars and virtual others.
 Despite our deliberate manipulation of realism introducing higher order cognitive incongruencies \mbox{\citep{latoschik2022plausibility}}, as described in \mbox{\autoref{subsubsec:condition}}, these did not seem to affect participants' subjective perceptions of how reasonable and believable the appearance and behavior of the group of others appeared to them.
 Participants demonstrated notable flexibility in accepting varying styles as plausible for a group of virtual humans.
-They may have accommodated incongruencies on a cognitive level based on their habituation to virtual environments simulating alternative realities.
+Participants may have accommodated incongruencies on a cognitive level based on their habituation to virtual environments simulating alternative realities.
 Since we did not specify whether the virtual others were real humans or agents (see \autoref{par:framing}), the rule-based behavior might have suggested that the virtual others were computer-controlled.
 Consequently, perceiving the virtual others as agents may have reduced the need for them to have a realistic, human-like appearance to be considered believable in an alternative, virtual reality.
 However, this is an interpretative approach that suggests the need for further research.